 The Examination Board investigates the notification (this does not require the complete Board, but at least 2 members of the Board should hear the persons involved).
-First the person who notified the Board will be heard, then the student.
+The student will be invited for a meeting.
 If applicable others can be heard as well (for example the person who's work has been copied without being informed).
 Minutes will be taken during the hearing.